JULY 01, 1960 by BEN MOREELL

 The tendency of citizens in all walks of life is to be complacent about the advance of what might be called piecemeal socialism—political intrusion that does not encroach upon what each one conceives to be his own territory.
 We tend to be apathetic about the general socialistic drift.
 In many instances we actively support socialistic measures under the guise of "promoting prosperity" or "developing the community."
 But we should now be aware that what threatens to engulf us is total state socialism.

 All those in positions to influence public opinion have a duty to actively oppose socialism wherever it appears, because socialism is ancient tyranny under a modern disguise—even though it has enlisted some misguided idealism in its behalf.
-If the promise of
+If the promise of America is to be redeemed, we must oppose state socialism on every level—philosophical and spiritual as well as economic and political.
+If our sole concern is merely that aspect of socialism which directly confronts our own company or our own industry or our own community, we may contribute to the advance of socialism on other fronts by our neglect, if not by our positive actions.

 What is the current pattern of our behavior?